allenquanobi/GIFGeneration/README.md

 Code for GIF Generation located in src/main.go

-Run by running command: go run main.go "x coordinate" "y coordinate" "text
+Run by running command: go run main.go "x coordinate" "y coordinate" "text"

 x and y coordinate can be any number, just had it for earlier testing